HBO Max: The 23 Best Movies to Watch

 The Eyes of Tammy Faye (2021)

-Jessica Chastain stars in this biopic of televangelist Tammy Faye Bakker, who, along with her husband, Jim, created and helmed the massively popular religious broadcasting network PTL in the '70s and '80s.
+Jessica Chastain, who won an Oscar for best actress, stars in this biopic of televangelist Tammy Faye Bakker, who, along with her husband, Jim, created and helmed the massively popular religious broadcasting network PTL in the '70s and '80s.
 Chastain's committed performance brings Tammy Faye's outsize and magnetic personality to life.
 You'll find yourself drawn into her world, with all its ridiculous makeup choices, weirdly timed prayers and bubbling scandals.
 It's unclear how long The Eyes of Tammy Faye will remain on the HBO streamer, so we recommend you reserve an evening with Bakker while you can.

 The Last Duel (2021)